Berries for Dogs

 It’s not exactly that simple, however.

-This can make things a bit confusing when discussing berries in regard to their health benefits.
+This can make things confusing when discussing berries regarding their health benefits.
 Under the botanical definition stated above, cranberries and blueberries are berries, but raspberries, strawberries, and blackberries are not!4

 For this article, we’ll be focusing on berries as we refer to them in day-to-day life – small, rounded fruits that typically have “berry” in their name, like the blackberry, raspberry, black raspberry, goji berry, strawberry, blueberry, and cranberry, among others.